Our Life Purposes – The HRVWE Success Codes

 On the following pages, each of these five purposes in turn, is subdivided into five subcategories, offering five more sets of success codes.
-The five purposes and their subcategories thus offer roughly thirty success concepts that I consider enough to memorize and review on a regular basis.
-We say roughly thirty, because one of our life purposes, Work, can be modeled as four steps of the Do Loop (Learn, See, Do, and Review skill sets), or as Eight Skills, depending on which level of detail you prefer.
-Another life purpose, Vision, or pursuing progress, can be modeled as either the Five E’s, or as the Eight Values, as you prefer.
-Thus the full set of success codes offered in this Guide come to either twenty-nine or thirty-six categories, depending on which set of codes you find most helpful in your daily life.
+The five purposes and their subcategories thus offer roughly forty success concepts that I consider enough to memorize and review on a regular basis.
+To be precise, the full set of success codes offered in this Guide come to thirty-eight categories, summarized below.

 You very likely have a different set of ideas and models for success in some of the topics we will now discuss.
 That’s great, please use whatever works for you.
 These models are offered for those who haven’t yet made any in these areas, to spur you toward developing your own success codes.
 Hopefully at least some of what follows can be useful in your own efforts.
 Be sure to reflect carefully on whatever models you develop, and to share them with a cognitively diverse group, inviting discussion and critique.
 You’ll find that any versions of the codes, ours or your own, is quite easy to memorize.
 I look forward to your feedback on how these success codes can be improved for future Guides.